 What: Students in 9th & 10th grade take the PSAT 9/10 at Boulder High in April, and 11th graders take the SAT.
 If your student is in an AP class and intends on taking the AP test in May, you will also need to apply for accommodations.

-How: If your student will need accommodations for the PSAT 10, SAT, AP, or subject tests, please fill out, sign, and return the following form to your counselor by Winter Break.
+How: If your student will need accommodations for the PSAT 10, SAT, or AP exams, please fill out, sign, and return the following form to your counselor by Winter Break.

 If your student plans to take the ACT (which you will have to pay for and sign up for on your own) and you wish to receive accommodations for this test, you will need to fill out and return the following form to your counselor: